momajd/Rails-Lite/README.md

 ###ControllerBase

 `ControllerBase` has similar functionality to Rails' `ActiveController::Base`.
 The `ControllerBase` class initializes with request and response objects as arguments.
 Similarly to `ActiveController::Base`, it has `render` and `redirect_to` methods.
-The `render` function utilizes the uncommonly used `binding` method to capture the variables in the controller class.
+The `render` function utilizes the uncommonly used `binding` method to capture the instance variables used in the template that belong to the controller class.

 ```Ruby
 def render(template_name)